FAQ BFH diagonal

 There are official enrolment periods and conditions in your degree programme that do not apply to BFH diagonal modules.
 Your enrolment for BFH diagonal modules is as a rule binding after the end of the official enrolment period*.

-*Official enrolment periods: for the autumn semester calendar weeks 26–30; for the spring semester calendar weeks 52–02.
+*Official enrolment periods: for the autumn semester calendar weeks 26–30 (enrolment window closes on Friday of week 30); for the spring semester calendar weeks 52–02 (enrolment window closes on Friday of week 02).

 Can I unenrol from a BFH diagonal module?
 And how?